 - Cut bell peppers in half lengthwise and remove seeds and pith but leave the stem attached.
 Drizzle 1 tablespoon olive oil over the peppers and use your hands to coat the insides and outsides.
 Arrange peppers cut-side up in a rimmed baking sheet.
 (Line the baking sheet with parchment paper for easier cleanup.)
 Roast until tender but not browned, about 15-20 minutes.

-- In a large skillet over medium-high heat, warm remaining tablespoon of olive oil until just shimmering.
+- Meanwhile, in a large skillet over medium-high heat, warm remaining tablespoon of olive oil until just shimmering.
 Add onion and sauté until softened, about 3 minutes.
 Stir in the garlic and cook for 30 seconds more.

 - Add in the ground turkey, breaking it apart with a wooden spoon.
 Season it with the cumin, oregano, paprika, cayenne pepper, salt and pepper.
 Continue cooking until turkey is evenly browned, about 5 minutes.